 When it comes to cleaning the burners, brush the dirt off in the same direction as your burner holes to avoid getting even more dirt into them.
 If your burner has round holes, a toothpick or flossing stick is good for reaching inside.

-How to clean your barbecue grill: Empty the drawer and grease pan
+How to clean your barbecue grill drawer and grease pan

 Gas grills are normally fitted with a handy drawer beneath the burners.
 This drawer is there to collect any debris and ash so that you can easily empty it out and wipe down the drawer.
 For the grease pan, this can be a messy job so be careful not to splash any grease over yourself.